Welcome to Year 5

 In order to help children behave positively around school, we are following a ‘Traffic Light System’.
 Children who are having a perfect day are on a ‘green’.
 Children can also now ‘move up’ the behaviour chart by having an Amazing Day, An Extraordinary Day and a Golden VIP Day which involves many exciting privileges.
 Please ask your child for more information!
 When a child misbehaves they are given a verbal warning followed by a move on the ‘yellow’, if the inappropriate behaviour persists, children are given 10 minutes time out.
 Failing to turn it around when back in class, children will miss a playtime.
 After four warnings, if the child continues to misbehave, they are moved to ‘red’ which involves a phone call home.

-As a reminder, the school will be opening its doors at 8:50 in the morning for children to enter the building.
-Morning break is at 10:50-11:05 so please can you either provide your child with a mid-morning snack or money for toast/drink.
+As a reminder, the school bell goes at 8:50am in the morning, children should be lined up on the playground at this time.
+Morning break is at 10:15-10.30am so please can you either provide your child with a mid-morning snack or money for toast/drink.

 If you have any further questions or worries, please do not hesitate to contact me.